 One of the most frequently asked questions I receive from home owners is how to paint an open concept space.
 They love the spacious flow of their home, and want to make each area look unique while staying color coordinated.
-Most know the colors they want, but they don’t know where to start and stop each color on the walls around the space.
+Most know the colors they want, but they don’t know where to start and stop each paint color on the walls around the space.

 I suggest deciding on a color palette and then choose three colors from that palette to paint the walls.
 A dark shade, a medium shade and a light shade—all from one color family—is always a safe bet.